PostHog/meta/requests-for-comments/2025-02-20-capture-to-disk.md

 # Request for comments: Capture acknowledgements to disk

+> **Decision:** For now, we will continue capturing to MSK, but replicate to warpstream and run ingestion off warpstream.
+More improvements to follow.

 ## Problem

 We have a couple of potential issues with our capture service: